CursorView

 }

 The specification for the internal function, find_next_impl.
 It finds the next mapped virtual address that is at most len bytes away from the current virtual address.
-TODO: add the specifications for find_unmap_subtree and split_huge, which are used by other functions that call thie one.
+TODO: add the specifications for find_unmap_subtree and split_huge, which are used by other functions that call this one.
 This returns a mapping rather than the address because that is useful when it’s called as a subroutine.

 Source